auraphp/Aura.View/README.md

         'dib' => 'Value of dib',
     ));

 Writing Template Scripts
 ------------------------

 Aura View template scripts are written in plain PHP and do not require a new markup language.
-The `Template` object executes the template scripts inside the `Template` object scope, so use of `$this` refers to the `Template` object.
+The template scripts are executed inside the `Template` object scope, so use of `$this` refers to the `Template` object.
 The following is an example script:

     <?php $e = $this->getHelper('escape'); ?>
     <html>